 The aluminum salt in antiperspirant reacts chemically with water in sweat.
 Then, it prevents the sweat ducts from releasing moisture.

-Even if you nick yourself while shaving, then apply antiperspirant to the broken skin, no dangerous amount enters your body.
+Even if you nick yourself while shaving, then apply antiperspirant and deodorant to the broken skin, no dangerous amount enters your body.

 There is no need to panic.

 As for regular deodorant, it doesn’t stop the sweating, but it controls the odor.
 It does that by disrupting the bacteria that cause the stink.